 Summer is the peak time for being outdoors and enjoying good music.
 It doesn’t matter if you are into Jazz, Classical music, Techno or Flamenco.
 Barcelona offers a big selection of music festivals for all tastes.
 These are just some of the most popular ones:

-Music in the Parks (2nd June to 30th August)
+Music in the Parks (June, July and August)

 Some of the green areas of Barcelona turn into big concert venues at sunset.
 The closest to the centre is Ciutadella Park but the show goes on in the different parks around the city.
 Classical and Jazz are the main offering here but you can also find folk, gospel and big bands.
 It is all free so there are no excuses for not having a relaxed evening listening to good quality music under the stars.